davidwrede/chef-web-docs-1/includes_template/includes_template_specificity_example.rst

      group 'root'
    end

 This resource would be matched in the same order as the ``/templates`` directory structure.
-For a node named ``host-node-desktop`` that is running |windows 7|, the second item would be the matching item and the location:
+For a node named ``host-node-desktop`` that is running Windows 7, the second item would be the matching item and the location:

 .. code-block:: ruby